 What to Consider When Buying a Golf Mat

 The first thing you should consider when buying golf mats is size.
-Unless you have a huge space where a large mat or hitting surface won’t present a problem, make sure you purchase a high quality mat that gives you enough room to swing.
+Unless you have a huge space where a large golf mat or hitting surface won’t present a problem, make sure you purchase a high quality golf mat that gives you enough room to swing and provide a feel like you are on the driving ranges.

 Before you make a decision, it’s a good idea to measure the space you have and plan accordingly for your turf golf mat.
 Golf mats wont replace real tees and real course but the best ones will feels like you are hitting true strike with your golf clubs.
-Most used sizes are 5 x 4, 3 x 5, 10 x 8 and 10 x 10 if you want a bigger mat.
+Most used sizes are 4 x 4, 4 x 5, 5 x 4, 3 x 5, 8 x 10, 10 x 8 and 10 x 10 if you want a bigger mat.
 Even though one thing all golf mats have in common is the smaller space for practice they will get realistic feedback for their truestrike golf improvement.

 Along with making sure the hitting mats surface will stand the test of time, look for mats with a rubber base.
 This base will help the mat maintain its integrity and keep it from becoming hard.